-In recent years, many companies have become bankrupt after something marred their reputation.
-It’s all very terrifying, we know.
-But hopefully, that is a good enough reason to avoid customer supplied parts.
+In recent years, many companies have become bankrupt after an unfortunate event marred their reputation.
+This alone is a good reason to avoid customer supplied parts.

-Judicious auto repair shop owners always consider the following possibilities when presented with a customer supplied part:
+Here are some of the things to consider when presented with a customer supplied part:

 The job goes sideways

 Do you inspect cars when the customer brings their parts?
-Often, most shops assume the customer knows what they want.
+Most shops assume the customer knows what they want.